 Every Thing You Need to Know About Cloud Storage

-Cloud storage is a critical component of cloud computing, as it holds the information used by applications which is primary to its functioning.
-Big data analytics, data warehouses, Internet of Things, databases, and backup and archive applications all rely on some or the other form of data storage architecture
+Cloud storage is a critical component of cloud computing, as it holds the information used by applications that are primary to its functioning.
+Big data analytics, data warehouses, Internet of Things, databases, and backup and archive applications, all rely on some or the other form of data storage architecture

 How Does Cloud Storage Work?

 Cloud Storage is obtained from a cloud service provider who holds and controls data storage capacity and distributes it as a service.
 This is done in a pay-as-you-go model these service models are customizable as per the organizations storage requirements.
 These cloud storage providers manage the data and make it accessible to organizations applications all around the world.
 The organizations data stored with the CSP’s (cloud service providers) are often more secure and scalable than On-premise data.

 Traditional storage protocols or through API’s, applications access cloud storage.
 Most of the services providers help their clients to collect, manage, secure and analyse data at a large scale.

 In comparison with a traditional storage area networks (SAN), Cloud storage provides ample benefits for the users in terms of cost savings and greater convenience.

 - Scalability: with cloud storage, capacity and objects can be expanded and performance enhanced whenever a new node is added to the cloud

 - Flexibility: Cloud storage allows for more metadata and enables customized control over data for specific functions, as a result, data can be manipulated based on policy triggers, and it can be scaled based on rules